singaround/songbook/songs/old-zeb-old-zeb.md

 templateKey: song
 title: Old Zeb
 published: true
-wordsBy: >-
-  Larry Kaplan, crediting Bob Walser, Indian Neck, 1984 (who got it from Bruce Thompson)
+wordsBy: Larry Kaplan, crediting Bob Walser, Indian Neck, 1984 (who got it from Bruce Thompson)
 tags:
   - song
   - modern_seafaring
 date: 2019-11-11T20:02:45.914Z
-description: "The song concerns Capt.
-Zebulon Tilton, who skippered the\r\nschooner Alice B. Wentworth out of Vinyard Haven.
+description: The song concerns Capt.
+Zebulon Tilton, who skippered the schooner Alice B. Wentworth out of Vineyard Haven.
 He retired at age 83; Rosie and Gertie were his daughters.
-The song appears on "Cap'n Hawkins' Choice\" ( Winter Haven Records)."
+The song appears on "Cap'n Hawkins' Choice" ( Winter Haven Records).
 ---
 I'm not tired of the wind, I'm not weary of the sea,\
 But she's prob'ly had a bellyfull of a damned old coot like me.\